 Text We will be using Introduction to Linear Algebra by Lee W. Johnson, R. Dean Riess, Jimmy T. Arnold (Fourth Edition).
 We will cover material from Chapters 1 through 4 - see the attached tentative schedule for the exact sections covered.
-The Bookstore may have two recommended texts - I highly recommend the first one: The Nuts and Bolts of Proofs by Antonella Cupillari, Thinking Mathematically by John Mason.
+The Bookstore also has a highly recommended text: The Nuts and Bolts of Proofs by Antonella Cupillari.
+The course WWW page has some recommendations for similar books.